vicgupta/aster/README.md

-# aster
+# Aster - AI Agentic Framework for Beginners
 Aster (or aster) is a simple AI agentic framework for Beginners.
+You can get started with copy/paste a few lines of code.

 Written in python, a beginner can use most models like Ollama, OpenAI, Groq, etc. to build agents and systems with it.